 When we first got married, probably in the first month or two, a lot of my insecurities came out.
 Surprisingly, I had no idea I had them, but marriage has a way of making you work through things you didn’t even know existed.

 Due to these insecurities anything Marcus said or did really hurt me emotionally.
+I was constantly feeling rejected by the littlest things.

 Can you imagine how stressful that was for him?